wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 ### Overlapping computation and IO

 The execution in the previous section can be improved.
-This is because the CPU and the disk are two different pieces of hardware, and they can work at the same time.
-As a result, while the CPU is processing the 1st image, the 2nd image could be read from disk!
+This is because **the CPU and the disk are two different hardware components, and they can work at the same time.** As a result, while the CPU is processing the 1st image, the 2nd image could be read from disk!
 The CPU can then start processing the 2nd image right away after it finishes processing the 1st image.
 The 1st image can be written to disk at the same time.
 This